About Our Department

-At the undergraduate level, our department includes two degree programs – an accredited Bachelor of Science in Landscape Architecture (LA) and a Bachelor of Science in Environmental Planning and Design (EPD).
+At the undergraduate level, our department includes two degree programs – an accredited Bachelor of Science in Landscape Architecture (LA) and a Bachelor of Science in Environmental Planning (EPD).
 At the graduate level, we offer a Master of Landscape Architecture (MLA) degree, which is offered in three options: The accredited MLA1 serves students without accredited undergraduate degrees.
 The MLA2 is designed for landscape architects seeking to specialize.
 Our 4+1 program allows students to merge undergraduate and graduate studies.

 Both professional Landscape Architecture programs are nationally accredited by the Landscape Architecture Accreditation Board (LAAB).
 These are the only two accredited Landscape Architecture programs in New Jersey.